nodejs/node/README.md

 channel.

-_Please note that unofficial resources are neither managed by (nor necessarily endorsed by) the Node.js TSC/CTC.
-Specifically, such resources are not currently covered by the [Node.js Moderation Policy][] and the selection and actions of resource operators/moderators are not subject to TSC/CTC oversight._
+_Please note that unofficial resources are neither managed by (nor necessarily endorsed by) the Node.js TSC.
+Specifically, such resources are not currently covered by the [Node.js Moderation Policy][] and the selection and actions of resource operators/moderators are not subject to TSC oversight._

 ## Release Types